7- Stalemate is not an option

 And there is still one more point to consider.
 It has been argued by some that making a stalemate a win for the stalemating player would put a greater emphasis on material gain by making an extra pawn a greater advantage than it already is.
 This may be true under the rules of standard chess since an endgame with a king and a single pawn versus a lone king will often conclude in a stalemate as the inferior side must absolutely prevent the pawn from promoting [to a queen].
 If a stalemate was declared a win, then an extra pawn would definitely be a greater advantage.

-Although a simple mate is a win in Chess 99, an endgame with a king and a single pawn versus a lone king will always be a draw since promotions are limited to bishops and knights and neither one can force a mate.
+Although a simple mate is a win in Chess 99, an endgame with a king and a single pawn versus a lone king should be a draw since promotions are limited to bishops and knights and neither one can, except in unusual situations, force a mate.
 The inferior side need not stop the pawn from promoting and can easily avoid a mate situation thereafter.
 An extra pawn in Chess 99 is actually less of an advantage than it is in standard chess.